 The Polaroid 1000 works with PX70 and PX100 film that the Impossible Project has been producing since 2009 and which you can order online.
-You can load the camera with colour or black and white film, and the cartridges come with different frame colours.
+You can load the camera with color or black and white film, and the cartridges come with different frame colors.

 Where to Buy the Polaroid 1000

 As well as producing film, The Impossible Project constantly refurbishes and sells Polaroid 1000 cameras, so this is a more pricy but safe choice for finding a good, working camera.
 If you’re lucky, you might find it together with the original Polaroid leather bag, a simple black bag with a zipper, or with the sturdier leather case which takes the shape of the camera and is a bit smaller in size.

 As with any second-hand cameras, it may happen that you load good, new film and it still doesn’t work.
 This is a seldom reported fault with cameras bought off flea markets or online websites, so a good tip from Polaroid 1000 geeks is to try to remove the flash bar and then shoot.